PedroZappa/42_minitalk/README.md

 	server.data |= 1 << (((sizeof(char) * 8) - 1) - server.bits);
 ```

-The bitwise operations `|` (OR) and `<<` (Left-Shift) are used together to set the received bits in the proper place in memory.
+The bitwise operators `|` (OR) and `<<` (Left-Shift) are used together to set the received bits in the proper place in memory.
+The conditional statements make sure that the first 32 bits of the message are saved in a space that fits an `int`.
+It specifies the length of the incoming message.
+After the `int` is received it starts storing the following inbound bits into `char` sized chunks of memory.

 This operation only happens when a `SIGUSR2` is received.
 Any time a `SIGUSR1` is caught, the server simply acknowledges by printing a `*` and keeps listening for further signals.

-The conditional statements make sure that the first 32 bits of the message are saved in a space that fits an `int`.

 > [!Note]
 >
-> `SIGUSR1` and `SIGUSR2` are therefore used to signify 0 and 1 respectively.
+> On the server side, `SIGUSR1` and `SIGUSR2` are therefore used to signify 0 and 1 respectively.

 ___
 #### `ft_strlen_received()`